RasaHQ/NLU-training-data/README.md

 Each category should contain a list of multiple intents, consider if the set of training data you're contributing could fit within an existing category before creating a new one.

-### Contributing training data to an existing category

-To contribute via pull request, follow these steps:
+### To contribute via pull request, follow these steps:

 1. Create an issue describing the training data you would like to contribute.